excsn/fibre/README.md

 | `is_full()` | ✅ | N/A | ✅ | ✅ | N/A |
 | `capacity()` | ✅ | N/A | ✅ | ✅ | N/A |
 | `clone()` | ✅ | ❌ | ✅ | ❌ | ❌ |

-*¹ `try_send` is not provided for MPSC as `send` is already lock-free and non-blocking.
-Differences in clonability are by design based on producer/consumer counts.*

 ### Performance-Oriented Design